Durman/BuildingNodesDocs/docs/nodes/floor/join_floors.rst

 Join Floors Node
 ================

-This node can join floors along horizontal axis.
-It can join only :doc:`infinite floors <floor>`.
+This node can join floors along horizontal or vertical axis.
+If join axis is horizontal it can join only :doc:`finite floors <floor>` otherwise the first input floor will be outputted.

 Inputs
 ------